 Buried under several metres of debris for half a century, the Summerlee furnaces finally saw daylight again during excavations in the 1980s.

 The Summerlee Iron Works was one of the first of a new generation of factories producing pig iron using the revolutionary ‘Hot Blast Process’ which had been patented by James Beaumont Neilson in 1828.
 This process was more efficient than the old ‘cold blast’ method of making iron and enabled the plentiful local supplies of black band ironstone to be used for the first time.
 The works flourished in the mid-1800s and the 1871 report into the Truck System recorded that there were over 2,000 people employed at Summerlee.
 However the business went into decline later in the century, eventually closing during the Depression of the early 1930s.

 The major structures of the iron works were demolished in 1938.
 Further demolition and landscaping was carried out in the 1950s when the Hydrocon crane factory (now the main Exhibition Hall of Summerlee Museum) was built.

 After it had been decided to start a museum on part of the iron works site, excavations were begun in 1985 by the Manpower Services Commission.
 In the first year there was not a full-time archaeologist on site and not all finds were properly recorded.
 However in 1986 and 1987 more co-ordinated excavations took place.
-In 2000, Glasgow University Archaeology Research Division (GUARD) dug four trenches to look closer at some parts of the site and the following year Scotia Archaeology made a topographic survey of the site.
+In 2000, Glasgow University Archaeology Research Division (GUARD) dug four trenches to look closer at specific parts of the site and the following year Scotia Archaeology recorded a topographic survey.